Asthma Treatment and Monitoring

 Possible side effects of zafirlukast include headache, GI upset, and hepatic dysfunction (9).

 Possible side effects of zileuton include hepatic dysfunction, changes in sleep, changes in mood, headaches, and GI upset.
-When the leukotriene modifiers, neuropsychiatric side effects are to be monitored for in particular, especially for suicidal ideation (9,10,11).
+When the leukotriene modifiers, neuropsychiatric side effects are to be monitored for, in particular, for suicidal ideation (9,10,11).

 Leukotriene Modifiers Alternatives